CenkSelim/mars-rover/README.md

  Feel free to implement an approach that you feel comfortable with to receive input into your program e.g. feeding input values into unit tests;  input via a console application; supplying input via a file etc.

  We would like you to apply Test-Driven Development (TDD) to test-drive your solution.

- We would like to see production-quality code, this means you have thought carefully about your code design and that your code is clean and  well-tested.

- We’d love to see good unit test coverage and all unit tests passing.

- Top Tips

-Sketch / plan out your ideas first, we recommend starting off by modelling / diagramming what you might need and getting initial ideas  down on paper.

-Commit into your Github repository frequently and with descriptive commit messages.

-Write a descriptive README to document the key features of your solution, your assumptions, approaches and future thoughts.
-Note down future thoughts / considerations:

-You can make the assumption that the Plateau is rectangular, but be sure to have a think about how easily your program can be  extended upon in the future to support a different shaped Plateau.

-How might your Plateau support other vehicles and not just Rovers?

- How do I make a submission?

-1 Please attach a file containing your sketches/diagrams and any initial ideas on how you might approach the Mars Rover Kata.
-Once submitted,  we can provide feedback to you before you start coding up your solution.

-THEN…

-2 Please attach a link to your GitHub repository containing your final Mars Rover Kata code solution.

 This Mars Rover Kata brief was inspired by https://kata-log.rocks/mars-rover-kata.